-The Ph.D. program in special education examines critical issues in special and inclusive education, and prepares our graduates to become advocates and change agents for full inclusion in policy and academic settings.
+The doctoral degree in special education examines critical issues in special and inclusive education, and prepares our graduates to become advocates and change agents for full inclusion in policy and academic settings.

-This program in the Department of Teaching & Leadership invites expansive thinking on critical educational issues as well as in-depth study.
+This program invites expansive thinking on critical educational issues as well as in-depth study.
 You will select a concentration in either Inclusive Educational Studies or Disability Studies and Policy, and then work with faculty to engage in cutting edge research in inclusive education and policy.
 Opportunities are available for conducting in-service seminars and collaborating with faculty members in research, teaching, and grant writing.

 Syracuse University has a long tradition of leadership in the field of special education and is recognized nationally and internationally.
 Syracuse was among the first universities to bring attention to the educational needs of students with disabilities and to effectively develop and refine assessment and educational strategies for diverse learners.
 Syracuse faculty and students continue this important legacy of promoting the rights of students with disabilities.

 Expertise in teaching and instruction is also developed with the department and with participation in the Future Professoriate Program.
 This includes orientations, year-round services for teaching assistants, and opportunities to co-teach with fellow doctoral students and department faculty, guest lecture, and independent instruction.

 Our graduates hold prestigious leadership positions in special education and related fields, including careers in higher education, as researchers, government/policy specialists, public and private agency/organization directors, program developers, or as special education consultants and advocates.
 The majority of our graduates secure tenure track faculty positions at colleges and universities.